smithomaster/DewHeart/docs/_posts/2020-04-14-starting-dewheart.md

 ---
 layout: post
 title: Starting DewHeart
-description: Taking the first steps in making my game about Jasper, DewHeart.
-summary: Taking the first steps in making my game about Jasper, DewHeart.
-tags: [game, development, DewHeart, Jasper]
 ---

 Well... it looks like I've attempted a challenge greater than I thought I would